Why Setting a Trip Budget is Important

 When looking at accommodations, it is a good idea to know what main attractions are in the city you’re visiting.
 Not only will you start to get a lay of the land, but you’ll know if you will want to pay a few more dollars for a more centrally located AirBnB, hostel, or hotel.
 You can find places of interest using FourSquare (all attractions), Yelp (for restaurants), TripAdvisor, and more by looking at the maps & locations of the places you want to see.
 Now you just have to compare your potential accommodations to where you want to go.

 Next comes probably my favorite part of traveling.
 Whether it was the stuffed pigeon in Egypt, shopska in Bulgaria, or another national dish; just try something new.
-Even in Kenya, Emily and I had tried matumbo simply based on the name.
+Even in Kenya, we tried matumbo simply based on the name.
 When we asked the server what it was, he pointed at his stomach and said cow guts and seemed surprised that we still ordered the dish.
 Just ask your AirBnB host or the front desk to see where they recommend.
 Make sure it’s not just a tourist trap of a restaurant by asking them where their favorite restaurant is.

 The last major section is for activities.
 If you’re still in school, be sure to have your student ID with you.
 I’ve used mine for years and have probably save hundreds of dollars on museums.
 Other activities can blur the lines of food & groceries, like cooking classes, beer sampling, and even taking your free tour guide out to lunch as a thank-you.
 Sometimes this category will be higher due to the nature of where you are traveling to.
 For example, in Kenya, our big activity was a safari and that also included all food, all lodging, and everything else we could have wanted.